 Current and classical theories concerning conditioning, learning and remembering, attention, knowledge representation and retrieval, comprehension and production of language, problem solving, and the ways emotion influences learning.

 EDP 350E: Introduction to Life Span Development

-Exposition of theories of personality, research, literature on mental health and character development, applications of principles and theories to the educative enterprise; applications of personality theory to the guidance of children and youth.
+Exposition of theories of personality, research, and literature on mental health and character development, applications of principles and theories to the educative enterprise; applications of personality theory to the guidance of children and youth.
 Covers physical, social, and cognitive development in humans.
-Meets Core curriculum requirement for social & behavioral science.

 EDP 350G: Adolescent Development

 Addresses contemporary adolescent development in relation to major transitions, contextual influences, and psychosocial tasks, with additional emphases on aspects of adolescent identity development.
-Application to education and teaching adolescents is stressed.
+Application to education and teaching adolescents is emphasized.

 EDP 350L: Human Sexuality